Diuris: Distribution and habitat

 Donkey orchids occur in all Australian states, but not the Northern Territory with one species (D. fryana) found in Timor.
 In New South Wales, most species grow among grasses in sclerophyll forest.
 In Western Australia, most grow in moist places such as coastal swamps or near granite outcrops.
 Donkey orchids usually grow as individual plants or in loose colonies and most occur at low altitudes, although D. monticola grows at up to 1800 m.
 Some species flower more profusely after fire and D. purdiei will only flower following a summer fire.
 In fire-prone areas, the tubers lie dormant in the soil and are not harmed by bushfires.

 Ecology

 Donkey orchids are coloured like flowers that attract pollinating insects such as wasps, bees and flies but no Diuris produce nectar and very few have a scent.
-It is thought that Diuris species deceive insect by falsely advertising the presence of food and this hypothesis is supported by experiments on only one species, D. pardina.
+It is thought that Diuris species deceive insects by falsely advertising the presence of food and this hypothesis is supported by experiments on only one species, D. pardina.